Sofja Stepčenko: 2025–26 season: Hiatus

+2026–27 season

+Stepčenko returned to competition at the 2026 Nebelhorn Trophy placing ninth overall.

+Scandals and controversies

 In August, Stepčenko became one of several skaters to accuse the leaders of her former training base, Kristal Ice in Riga, of abuse, namely her longtime coaches, Olga Kovalkova and Raimo Reinsalu.
 She said that she had been through several stays in mental hospitals to deal with the effects of the training under them, which caused her to become suicidal, and their comments had exacerbated an eating disorder she had struggled with for years.
 She alleged that she had been pushed to train and compete on severe injuries, that she was told that she was lying when she said she was in pain, and that her injuries were blamed on her weight.
 The coaches denied encouraging her to compete while injured and accused of her being manipulative and lying to gain donations.
 In late September, it was reported that the Latvian Skating Association had not yet reimbursed her for her travel expenses for her Grand Prix series events in the 2024–25 season; these expenses are paid by the competition organizers to the national federations, which are supposed to then disburse the funds to the skaters.